d2l-ai/d2l-en/chapter_preliminaries/probability.md

 $$\begin{aligned} \Pr(H = 1 | D = 1) =& \frac{\Pr(D=1 | H=1) \Pr(H=1)}{\Pr(D=1)} \\ =& \frac{1 \cdot 0.0015}{0.011485} \\ =& 0.131 \end{aligned} $$

-In other words, there's only a 13.1% chance that the patient actually has AIDS, despite using a test that is 99% accurate.
+In other words, there is only a 13.1% chance that the patient actually has AIDS, despite using a test that is 99% accurate.
 As we can see, statistics can be quite counterintuitive.

 ## Conditional independence
 What should a patient do upon receiving such terrifying news?
 Likely, he/she